ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**
 <dl>
 <dt>`-bd`, `--build`</dt>
-<dd>The name of the build to use.
+<dd>The name of the build configuration to use.
 This value is required.
 </dd>
 <dt>`-i`, `--image`</dt>
-<dd>The location where the image can be pushed.
+<dd>The location of the image registry.
 The format of the location must be `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`.
 This value is optional.
 </dd>
 <dt>`-n`, `--name`</dt>
 <dd>The name of the build run.
 Use a name that is unique within the project.
 This value is optional.
 </dd>
 <dt>`-to`, `--timeout`</dt>
-<dd>The amount of time, in seconds, that can pass before the build must succeed or fail.
+<dd>The amount of time, in seconds, that can pass before the build run must succeed or fail.
 This value is optional.
 The default value is <code>0</code>.
 </dd>
 </dl>